 Daily exercise, healthy food, and lots of water are important for everyone.
 (Moms, this means you, too!)
 Pack a reusable water bottle in the kids’ lunch, and steer them away from the drinking fountain.
 They aren’t sanitized nearly as often as you’d like (i.e., hardly ever).

-No Antibacterial Soap
+No Antibacterial Products

-This chemical is antibacterial and antifungal, so it sounds like it’s good for fighting germs, right?
+The now banned ingredient in antibiotic soap, triclosan, is antibacterial and antifungal, so it sounds like it’s good for fighting germs, right?
 Unfortunately, it does much more than that, according to the Environmental Working Group.

 Are these products all over your house?
 Don’t feel bad–they used to be all over my house too.
 Before you throw them in the trash, find out if your city considers personal care products to be household hazardous waste.
 Then you’ll know how to dispose of them.

-Good news–plain old soap and warm water works just fine to get rid of germs. (source)
+Good news–plain old soap and warm water works just fine to get rid of germs.

 Here are some fun handwashing songs that will keep your little ones focused for the full 20 seconds of washing needed to get hands fully clean.